Canada Graduate Scholarships to Honour Nelson Mandela

-Up to 10 CGS Master’s (CGSM) and up to 10 CGS Doctoral (CGSD) awards that include “in Honour of Nelson Mandela” in their CGS title will be given to recipients whose work is aligned with one or more of the above research areas championed by Nelson Mandela during his lifetime.
-This honorary mention will apply for the duration of the CGSM or CGSD award.
+Select awards that include “in Honour of Nelson Mandela” in their CGS title will be given to recipients whose work is aligned with one or more of the above research areas championed by Nelson Mandela.
+This honorary mention will apply for the duration of the CGS Master’s (CGS-M) or CGS Doctoral (CGS-D) award.

-The CGS competitions themselves are administered by the Canadian Institutes of Health Research (CIHR) and the Social Sciences and Humanities Research Council (SSHRC).
-Please follow the links under Funding Opportunities below for information on eligibility and how to apply for a CGSM or CGSD.
+The CGS competitions are administered by the Canadian Institutes of Health Research (CIHR) and the Social Sciences and Humanities Research Council (SSHRC).
+CGS-M awards eligible for a CGS to Honour Nelson Mandela distinction are administered solely by SSHRC, which will award the honour to up to 10 CGS-M recipients.
+At the doctoral level, SSHRC will award the honour to up to 10 CGS-D recipients, and CIHR will award the honour to two CGS-D recipients.
+Please follow the links under Funding Opportunities below for information on eligibility and how to apply for a CGS-M or CGS-D.

 There is no separate application process for the CGS to Honour Nelson Mandela.

-CGSM and CGSD applicants will be considered for the CGS to Honour Nelson Mandela if their application title—or keywords in their application—exactly match one or more of the above five research areas, and they are among the highest-ranked recipients of a CGSM or CGSD in the competition year in which they applied.
+SSHRC CGS-M and CGS-D applicants will be considered for the CGS to Honour Nelson Mandela if their application title—or keywords in their application—exactly match one or more of the above five research areas, and they are among the highest-ranked recipients of a CGS-M or CGS-D in the competition year in which they applied.

-CIHR CGSM, SSHRC CGSM, and SSHRC CGSD award recipients who meet the above eligibility requirements will be contacted to confirm that they grant their permission to have their application put forward for a CGS to Honour Nelson Mandela, and will also be asked to consent to having the information in their application shared with CIHR and SSHRC personnel for the purposes of managing the application review process.
+SSHRC CGS-M and CGS-D award recipients who meet the above eligibility requirements will be contacted to confirm that they grant their permission to have their application considered for a CGS to Honour Nelson Mandela.

-The research proposal portion of eligible applications of CGSM and CGSD recipients will be reviewed and ranked on the basis of:
+The research proposal portion of eligible SSHRC CGS applications will be reviewed and ranked on the basis of:

 - the degree to which the subject matter of their proposed research aligns with Nelson Mandela’s legacy; and

-- the potential of their proposed research to contribute to promoting better understanding of subjects/areas of importance to Nelson Mandela.
+- the potential of their proposed research to contribute to promoting better understanding of subjects or areas of importance to Nelson Mandela.

-Recipients of the CGSM and CGSD to Honour Nelson Mandela will be required to comply with the regulations set out for all CGSM and CGSD recipients (see the funding opportunity descriptions, linked below).
+Recipients of the CGS-M and CGS-D to Honour Nelson Mandela are required to comply with the regulations for all CGS-M and CGS-D awards (see the funding opportunity descriptions, linked below).

-Joseph-Armand Bombardier Canada Graduate Scholarships Program—Master’s Scholarships provide support for individuals undertaking master’s degrees at Canadian institutions in the social sciences and humanities.
+Joseph-Armand Bombardier Canada Graduate Scholarships Program—Doctoral Scholarships provide support for individuals undertaking doctoral studies at Canadian universities in the social sciences and humanities (administered by SSHRC).

-Frederick Banting and Charles Best Canada Graduate Scholarships Doctoral Awards provide support for students undertaking a doctoral degree in a health-related field in Canada.
+The Frederick Banting and Charles Best Canada Graduate Scholarships—Doctoral Awards (like for other CIHR opportunities, a description is available in the ResearchNet community) provide support for individuals undertaking a doctoral degree in a health-related field in Canada (administered by CIHR).